 no, it wasn’t traumatic.
 Troubling, shocking, even devastating to some,

 confusing to others, but traumatizing in that great sense, no.

-“Would I explain to my kids that there are young, upset, angry, depressed
+“Would I explain to my

 kids in the world?
 Yes.
 I hear the most horrendous stories about what’s going

 on in high schools from my kids.
 And because of the shootings, parents are

 now on edge–pressuring educators to ‘do something.’
 They have to be

 reminded that the vast majority of all schools in America are overwhelmingly